 Several scenes were rewritten at McIntosh's behest.
 She saw her character as strong and did not want Heggie to be viewed as a victim or in a sexualised way.
 The filmmakers were also careful not depict Heggie's background of abuse exploitatively. (from Wiki)

-To be honest, no one is particularly likeable in this film, apart from maybe "6" (Cunningham), who, shortly after he's brought into the building, begins to expose everyone's sins via telepathy and grim flashback.
+To be honest, no one is particularly likeable in this film, apart from maybe "6" (Cunningham), carrying himself with that sinister ease and who, shortly after he's brought into the building, begins to expose everyone's sins via telepathy and grim flashback.
 Death and impressive gore flows steadily, once it's introduced, with demises ranging from the absurd to the marvelous... until only the new girl remains.

 Call me a heathen, but I found this so romantic and beautiful ❤ She's a final girl who survives the horror film, but chooses to turn her back on the light.